 None of these proposals however learn the concepts underlying the symbol (the semantic pole) in a grounded manner, and therefore lack the flexibility of the human designer.
-By grounded, we refer to the progressive manner in which a human designer learns her concepts - the more abstract ones are based on earlier, concrete concepts, but are still presented through instances and in the end, many concepts are grounded in terms of a number of experiential instances.
+By grounded, we refer to the progressive manner in which a human designer learns her concepts - the more abstract ones are based on earlier, concrete concepts, but are still presented through instances.
+In the end, many concepts are grounded in terms of a number of experiential instances.
+For a human designer, this learning is not limited to the years of training as a designer, but must include all of her knowledge about the world, the so called commonsense knowledge.
+Thus, the fact that a fat peg will not go into a thin hole is part of her prior knowledge.
+Indeed, it is likely that the process by which she acquires these patterns, built upon many layers of pre-existing knowledge, may be similar in some salient ways with her earliest learning.

 In this work, we propose to take the first step towards building this grounded semantics, which we call the birth of symbols.
-What is a symbol?
-We take a symbol to mean the tight binding between a label and a large set of consciously accessible experiential patterns.
+We adopt the cognitive interpretation, taking a symbol to mean the tight binding between a label and a large set of consciously accessible experiential patterns.
 The label is usually a communicative term, and constitutes its phonological pole.
-Occasionally, however, for example while "talking" to a sketch, a designer may get a conscious awareness of a constraint without verbalizing it - and even these are symbols.
-Or it may be verbalized, and acquire a name.
-Either process (called reification results in a new symbol.
-At the same time, amorphous implicit schemas, which are formed well before we are aware of them (see the book Blink [Gladwell et al., 2005] for examples of this) are incipient symbols, but not quite there yet.
+Occasionally, however, for example while "talking" to a sketch, a designer may get a conscious awareness of a constraint without verbalizing it - and these may also be a kind of symbol.
+Later, it may be verbalized, and acquire a name.
+The conscious awareness process (called reification results in a new symbol.
+At the same time, amorphous implicit schemas, which are formed subconsciously (e.g. [Gladwell et al., 2005] are incipient symbols, but not quite there yet.
 Still, they are useful, and we do use them, but they need to prove their mettle before they become true symbols.
 This interpretation is in line with a long tradition in psychology and linguistics [Mandler, 2004].